 You may choose to write a letter to your Senator or Representative.
 Most offices keep tallies of how many letters they receive on a given issue, so writing to your Member of Congress is one way to make your views "count."
-You can either send a letter by email or through the post, which takes longer due to security screening measures but is more likely receive a response (though form letters are the norm).
+You can either send a letter by email or through the post, which may take up to three weeks to reach the office but is more likely receive a response (though form letter responses tend to be the norm).
 Information on where to send your letter or email will be posted on your Member's website.

 When writing your letter, follow the principles discussed in the "Crafting your message" section above.
 Be sure to state that you are a constituent and include your job title and affiliation.
-Make clear why you are writing (your "ask") and make concise arguments in support of your position.
+Make clear why you are writing (i.e. your "ask") and make concise arguments in support of your position.
 Draw from your own personal experience and try to relate your points back to the district.
 Keep the letter brief-it should not be longer than one or two pages.